flaviostutz/schelly/README.md

        - the last 4 weekly backps
        - the last 3 monthly backups
        - the last 2 yearly backups

+So, Schelly, based on those retention parameters, will call "POST /backup" or "DELETE /backup/{someid}" on backup backend server in order to maintain what we need as a backup that can save our souls!

+Some Schelly compatible backends are [Schelly Restic](https://github.com/flaviostutz/schelly-restic) and [Schelly Backy2](https://github.com/flaviostutz/schelly-backy2).
+If you wish to create your own webhook bridge, try to use [Schelly Webhook](https://github.com/flaviostutz/schelly-webhook), a Go library to help creating a Schelly compatible backup backend server.

+Hope this can help you!

 # ENV configurations